 Where to find hidden storage

-- Under the bed
+- Under the bed with rolling bins or vacuum bags

-- Behind doors
+- Behind doors with over-door organizers

-- Inside furniture
+- Inside furniture such as ottomans and storage benches

 These areas allow you to store seasonal or rarely used items without affecting your daily living space.
+A small apartment with smart hidden storage can feel remarkably uncluttered — because everything has a place, and most of those places are out of sight.